Type 1 diabetes: pregnancy/post-pregnancy

 Up to 12 months (initial period of 6 months with a subsequent period of an additional 6 months on confirmation that pre-pregnancy care is continuing).

-From when the pregnancy is confirmed, until 3 months after the expected date of birth of the baby.
+From when the pregnancy is confirmed, until 3 months after the expected or actual date of birth of the baby.

 In the event of a pregnancy loss, the currently approved period of CGM and Flash GM access will continue unchanged.
-In this event, the person may reapply for pre-pregnancy status at any time.
+In this event, the person may reapply for pregnancy planning status at any time.

 For more information read the Frequently asked questions: Continuous Glucose Monitoring Initiative.

-Find the Continuous and flash glucose monitoring eligibility assessment form for type 1 diabetes; pregnancy planning, pregnancy or immediately post pregnancy.
+Find the Continuous and Flash Glucose Monitoring Access form for type 1 diabetes; pregnancy planning, pregnancy or immediately post pregnancy.